parth-hex/Internal_learning/README.md

             </plugin>

 Spock configuration in src/test/resources or as part of Spring Boot test configuration.
+Be Mindful about keeping the groovy tests under the directory src/test/groovy , usually we are keeping tests under src/test/java.

 ### 4. Writing Integration Tests with Spock